 Bulldogs come up short

-Keeyah Rodgers led the way in scoring for the Bulldogs with 17 points and also had eight rebounds.
-Precious Vaznaian had 14 points and five steals.
+On the scoring front Keeyah Rodgers led the way with 17 points and had 18 rebounds, while Precious Vaznaian had 10 points and four steals.